darthoctopus/zvrk/Writeup/referee reports/2_reply.md

 > The name of the Section, Discussion, seems to indicate that results obtained in the previous Sections will be discussed.
 But new concepts are introduced and developed over 5 pages, in an unclear way.
 They all address different aspects of the rotation of Zvrk.

 We have renamed the section, and the one after it.
-We would appreciate if the referee could specify concretely what exactly they find unclear in it, so that we can clarify those points.
+We would appreciate if the referee could specify concretely what exactly we have been unclear about, so that we can clarify those points.

 > - The flow of Section 4 is as confusing as the layout of the whole papers: the order of presentation is often illogical, most often incomplete, and therefore unclear.

-We would appreciate the referee substantiating this by being actionably specific as to how and (more importantly) where we have been unclear, incomplete, or illogical, so that we can remedy these apparent faults.
+We would appreciate the referee substantiating this by being actionably specific as to how and (more importantly) where we have been unclear, incomplete, or illogical, so that we can remedy these faults.

 > Again, the organization of the paper is faulty, with arguments of Section 4.3 already used in Section 4.1 (line 988).

-As above, the position of this section is constrained by logical dependencies.
-The bulk of Section 4.3 concerns magnetorotational braking in an engulfment scenario, and so must come after Section 4.1 (introducing and justifying consideration of such a scenario) and Section 4.2 (justifying the consideration of magnetorotational braking in this red giant).
+This materially misrepresents the content of Section 4.3.
+Moreover, as above, the organisation of this section is constrained by logical dependencies.
+Section 4.3 concerns magnetorotational braking in an engulfment scenario, and so must come after Section 4.1 (introducing and justifying consideration of such a scenario) and Section 4.2 (justifying the consideration of magnetorotational braking in this red giant).
 Thus, Section 4.3 can appear no earlier in the paper.
 It is also the final subsection before the conclusion, and so can appear no later.
-The nonbraking scenario is only very briefly considered in Section 4.3 as necessary to substantiate a claim made in Section 4.1 regarding why scenario (I) alone is not tenable, and also as a counterfactual introduction to the rest of the section concerning magnetic braking.
-If the referee finds any of this faulty, they should explain why, and provide constructive alternatives.
+The nonbraking scenario, which is also alluded to in Section 4.1, is only very briefly considered in Section 4.3 as a counterfactual introduction to the rest of the section concerning magnetic braking.
+If the referee finds any of this faulty, they should at least explain why, or better still, provide constructive alternatives.

 > - Concepts are not properly introduced, with many omissions and shortcuts.
 The reader is often lost, for instance when concepts are discussed without any precise definition, or even without any contextual elements.

-Again, we would appreciate if the referee could substantiate this criticism by pointing out specific omissions or elisions, concepts lacking introduction, or which definitions/what context they feel we should add to the section, so that we can actually add them.
+Again, we would appreciate if the referee could substantiate this criticism by pointing out specific omissions or elisions, concepts lacking introduction, or which definitions/what context we should add to the section, so that we can actually add them.

 > The introduction of four scenarios does not help clarify anything: the discussion of scenario I is rapidly mixed with scenario III.
 The discussion of scenario II introduces elements of scenario IV: this disorder underlines the lack of logic of the layout.
 The readers need a clear discussion, in a systematic way, instead of complex speculations.